jsGanttImproved/jsgantt-improved/README.md

 ## Want to Collaborate?

-Clone this repo and run `npm run demo-full`, this will start a `localhost:8080` with a live  example.
+Clone this repo, run `npm i` and `npm run demo-full`.
+This will start a `localhost:8080` with a live  example.
-Do your change in `src` and restart this command to test.
+Do your change in `src` and restart this command refresh the changes.

 For testing use `npm run test` with e2e tests.